skip to content

 Common areas that employers get wrong:

-• Low pay and long hours: many employers get the national minimum wage (NMW) requirements wrong because they pay a basic rate for a specific number of hours without taking into account the overtime worked by the groom.
+• Low pay and long hours: many employers get the National Minimum Wage (NMW) requirements wrong because they pay a basic rate for a specific number of hours without taking into account the overtime worked by the groom.
 These additional hours also need to be included in any National Minimum Wage calculation.

 • There is a general lack of understanding about the Working Time Regulations